CombiningIdeas/echo-tgbot/docs/project_logic.md

 HTTP requests, as this will slow down development (so I believe that we are not violating the clean architecture).
-If you still have questions about this point, you can google it on the Internet, chat-GPT or go follow the link and read the article I proposed, translating it into English or any other language
+If you still have questions about this point, you can google it on the Internet, chat-GPT or go follow the link and read the article I proposed, translating it into English or any other language.

 [![link_to_article](https://img.shields.io/badge/link_to_article-119812)](https://grammy.dev/ru/guide/deployment-types)